Mobile Friendly vs Mobile Responsive: What's the Difference?

 When should you focus on one strategy or the other?

 In this article, we'll answer these questions and more.
 We will explore the differences between mobile-friendly vs mobile-responsive vs mobile-optimized design strategies.

 One of the most important things to remember is that Google ranks mobile sites above desktop sites for SEO if you use a smartphone to search.

-The difference between mobile-friendly, mobile optimized, and responsive goes as below.
+The difference between mobile-friendly, mobile-optimized, and responsive design goes as below.

-Mobile-friendly is an approach that makes minor tweaks to a desktop-oriented website so that one can use on smartphones as well.
+Mobile-friendly is an approach that makes minor tweaks to a desktop-version website so that one can use it on mobile phones as well.

-A mobile optimized website is specifically for mobile devices, while mobile responsive is a website adjustable in its size and layout to fit even on a smaller screen.
+A mobile-optimized website is specifically for mobile devices, while mobile responsive is a responsive website adjustable in its size and layout to fit even on a smaller screen.

 Still not that clear?

 Well…Think of it like this –

 A mobile-friendly design tells the website: “Let's shrink, remove some text, and adapt the desktop site so we can use it from a smartphone.”